A Systems Analysis and Improvement Approach for Optimizing HIV Service Delivery in Syringe Service Programs

 Details

-The investigators plan to examine SAIA-HIV's impact on SSPs compared to an implementation-as-usual (IAU) condition across 3 aims and several related hypotheses.
+The investigators plan to examine SAIA-SSP-HIV's impact on SSPs compared to an implementation-as-usual (IAU) condition across 3 aims and several related hypotheses.
 Data collection will take place monthly across 21 months of SSP participation.
-These 21 months include a 3-month lead-in period to establish SSP outcome data characteristics, the 12-month intervention period during which sites randomized to SAIA-HIV will meet with the SAIA specialist, and an additional 6 months (sustainment period) to determine whether impacts are sustained.
+These 21 months include a 3-month lead-in period to establish SSP outcome data characteristics, the 12-month intervention period during which sites randomized to SAIA-SSP-HIV will meet with the SAIA specialist, and an additional 6 months (sustainment period) to determine whether impacts are sustained.

 Preliminary research has demonstrated the need for increased HIV services at SSPs and the acceptability, facilitators, and feasibility of HIV service implementation at SSPs.
 To the investigators' knowledge, this will be the first randomized controlled trial (RCT) of an organizational-level intervention to optimize the SSP-based HIV service delivery cascade.
 If successful, SAIA could be disseminated to the ≥430 SSPs nationally and in global settings, carrying the potential for exceptional impact amidst persistent HIV transmission in people who inject drugs (PWID).